THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Nearest Railway Station

-Dehradun Railway Station is over 34kms from Mussourie.
+Dehradun Railway Station is over 34kms from Mussoorie.
 Hire a taxi to reach Dehradun Railway station right from Mall Road.

 So have you ever been to the queen of hills?
-Let me know your favourite locations in the comments below.
+Let me know your favorite things to do in Mussoorie in the comments below.

-Disclaimer – This post is in collaboration with One Earth Royale Hotel, Mussourie.
+Disclaimer: This post is in collaboration with One Earth Royale Hotel, Mussoorie.
 Needless to say, all opinions here are entirely my own.